HKUST-3DV/DIM-SLAM/README.md

 3. Q: Does the SfM part of your framework work with the LLFF dataset?

     A: Yes, our framework works with the LLFF dataset.
-As shown in Figure 1 of our paper, the orange and purple lines represent the BARF and our method's loss on the LLFF:Horns dataset.
+As shown in Figure 1, the orange and purple lines represent the BARF and our method's loss on the LLFF:Horns dataset.
 Our method converges much faster than BARF and achieves comparable results with the recent state-of-the-art methods as of March 2023.

 ![Fig1: LLFF:Horns, Ours compares with BARF](./figs/20230330193005.png)